bennywong3/1340_gp114/README.md

 - **Release a table**
-   - iIf you want to release a table manually, input **2**.
+   - If you want to release a table manually, input **2**.
 The serial output will be as follows:
 ```
 Please input the row and column of the table and the number of customers left
 Row number: